-Both kids shifted their heads right and left and shook them back and forth, indicating the white guys had been washed away.
+Both kids shifted their heads right and left and shook them back and forth.
+No more Meanies.
 Papa began to clap, slowly and rather quietly at first.
-Then mamma joined in.
-The clapping became louder as Tommy and Gretchen participated.
-Everyone was now rah, rahing with loud table thumping and high fiving.
+Then Momma joined in.
+The clapping became louder as Tommy and Gretchen joined in, and soon everyone was rah-rahing with loud table thumping and high fiving.

-Afterward, as mamma served piping hot apple pie with vanilla ice cream to the kids, papa and Gretchen’s mother and father slipped outside into the crisp, cold night air.
+Afterward, as Momma served piping hot apple pie with vanilla ice cream to the kids, Papa took Gretchen’s mother and father outside into the crisp, cold night air.
 They all exhaled to see their foggy breath.
 Several stars shone, escorting the darker night to come.

-“What just happened in there?” her father asked.
+“What just happened in there?”
+Gretchen’s mother asked.

-“It’s a visualization technique I’ve used in my practice for years,” papa explained.
-“The patient, Gretchen, sees her body and the built-in defenses it generates, destroying the disease.
+“It’s a visualization technique I’ve used in my practice for years,” Papa explained.
+“Patients see their bodies and the built-in defenses it generates, destroying the disease.
 In leukemia—Luke Creamy in this case—the body produces too many white blood cells.
 If Gretchen can see her body produce more red cells and they overtake the white ones, maybe we can reverse the progression.
+Gretchen seems to be able to see that happen.
 That’s the simple answer.”

-The look on her mother’s face indicated she did not believe.
+The look on her mother’s face indicated to Papa that she did not yet believe.

 “It might get her hopes up too high,” she replied.

 “Hope is exactly what she needs right now.
-The more, the better,” papa answered back.
-“Let me work with her.
+The more, the better,” Papa responded.
+“Let me work with her as you continue your regular treatment.
 No charge.
-As you continue your regular treatment.
 I sincerely believe this can help cure her.
 And I think she is starting to believe it, too.”

 “I’m not sure I do,” her father said.

-Both parents breathed in at the same time, looked at each other, then back at papa.
-They nodded, but with little enthusiasm.
+Both parents simultaneously took in a breath, glanced at each other, then back at Papa.
+They nodded.

-Over the next several months, papa and Gretchen worked together twice a week.
-Eventually, Tommy felt a little left out and papa assured him that even though he and the young girl were working alone now, Tommy’s help was still needed.
+Over the next several months, Papa and Gretchen worked together twice a week.
+Tommy felt a little left out, but Papa assured him that even though he and Gretchen were working alone now, Tommy’s help was still needed—and wanted.

-Papa taught Gretchen to summon the good Avengers in their red uniforms every time she though about it.
-Tommy received the instructions to remind Gretchen every time he thought to do so.
-Between the two of them, Gretchen increased the warfare of red over white numerous times a day, even though she preferred to still look at the whole affair as a snowball fight.
+Papa taught Gretchen to summon the good Avengers in their red uniforms every time she thought about it.
+Papa told Tommy to remind Gretchen whenever he could.
+Between the two of them, Gretchen increased the warfare of red over white numerous times a day, even though she preferred to still look at it as a snowball fight.

-But her leukemia symptoms did not go away.
-Instead they increased.
-She regularly missed a day of school because of her fatigue, missing an entire week in February.
-In March, just as it looked like spring may burst through the winter, she landed in the hospital to fight a nasty bronchial infection.
-Papa visited and found her tender to the touch and looking like she’d lost weight.
+Despite Papa and Gretchen’s work, her leukemia symptoms did not go away.
+Instead they got worse.
+She regularly missed days of school because she was too tired to go, missing an entire week in February.
+In March, just as it looked like spring may burst through the winter, Gretchen landed in the hospital to fight a nasty bronchial infection.
+Papa visited and found her tender to the touch and looking frail from weight loss.
 But he wasn’t discouraged.

-Papa had received permission to access her blood work reports through her online medical records because her father listed him as a member of her medical team.
+Papa studied Gretchen’s blood work reports through her online medical records, grateful her parents had listed him as a member of her medical team.

-On her eight birthday, papa, mamma and Tommy attended a party in her honor at her home.
+On her eighth birthday, Papa, Momma and Tommy attended a party in her honor at her home.
 Her parents and grandparents were the only others to attend.
-Gretchen lay on the couch the entire time, even to open presents and enjoy her cake.
-Her mother and father looked worse than she did, with fatigue etched all over their faces and eye sockets blackened by the unrelenting disease and fading hope.
+Gretchen lay on the couch the entire time, even to open presents and eat her cake.
+Her mother and father looked worse than she did, with fatigue etched all over their faces and with noticeable dark circles around their eyes, blackened by the unrelenting disease and fading hope.
 No light shone through their eyes.

-As papa sat on the edge of the bed, he looked deep into the little girl’s eyes.
-He saw sadness, but he didn’t think she had given up.
+As Papa sat on the edge of the bed, he looked deep into the little girl’s eyes.
+He saw sadness, but he didn’t think she’d given up.

 “Now is the time, Gretchen,” he began.
 She raised her chin and looked into his eyes.

 “You’ve been too nice.
 To the Meanies.
-Now is the time they must be banished.”
+Now is the time they must be eliminated.”

-She had a worried look and began to breath more quickly.
+She had a worried look and began to breathe more quickly.